jadounrahul/kartsnms/doc/Extensions/RRDCached.md

 # Setting up RRDCached

-This document will explain how to set up RRDCached for LibreNMS.
+This document will explain how to set up RRDCached for KartsNMS.

 Since version 1.5, rrdtool / rrdcached now supports creating rrd files over rrdcached.
 If you have rrdcached 1.5.5 or above, you can also